callanalexander/pardalote/docs/03_using_the_gui.md

 Every dot is one segment of audio, positioned so that segments that sounded alike to the model sit near each other.

-**Click a dot to hear it.** This is the whole point of the tool.
+**Click a dot to hear it.** Make sure enable audio is selected.
 Click around a clump and you will know within half a dozen clicks whether it is your species, somebody else's, or rain.